-Seniors often face isolation, and the coronavirus crisis has made it even harder for them to stay connected.
+Seniors often face isolation, and the pandemic has made it even harder for them to stay connected.
 While we must stay safe during this time, it’s also important to make sure that seniors feel valued, engaged, and heard.

 One way to help our aging population fight against loneliness is to create a network of individuals to check in regularly.